nchronas/pages_test/README.md

 ### Vivado

 A guide about installing Vivado can be found in lowRISC documentation.
-One difference from the guide is that in my installation that I used the following command "source /local/tool/Xilinx/Vivado/2015.4/.settings64-Vivado.sh".
+One difference from the guide is that in my installation that I used the following command 'source /local/tool/Xilinx/Vivado/2015.4/.settings64-Vivado.sh'.
 It’s generally pretty straightforward installation but it took a while to finish.

 ### Arty

 While this is not needed in order to run the project, I think it might be helpful.
 In order to use the Arty board in Vivado for a new project, this [guide](https://reference.digilentinc.com/learn/software/tutorials/vivado-board-files/start) should be followed.

 ### compiler